epicsuite/workflow/readme.md

 2. `structuregen` step.
 This takes the `epicworkflow.yaml` file as input, and does all processing needed to create all structure files required by the 4D data specification.
-The results of this step are placed at the correct place in the data hierarchy created in the previous step.
+The results of this step are placed at the correct place in the data hierarchy created previously.

 3. `trackgen` step.
 This takes the `epicworkflow.yaml` file as input, and does all processing needed to create all track files required by the 4D data specification.
-The results of this step are placed at the correct place in the data hierarchy created in the previous step.
+The results of this step are placed at the correct place in the data hierarchy created previously.

 ## Step 4: Visual exploration of 4D datasets